Tony Hsieh, retired Zappos CEO, dies at 46

-LAS VEGAS (AP) — Tony Hsieh, retired CEO of Las Vegas-based online shoe retailer Zappos.com, has died.
+LAS VEGAS (AP) — Tony Hsieh, retired CEO of Las Vegas-based online shoe retailer Zappos.com who spent years working to transform downtown Las Vegas, has died.
+He was 46.

 Hsieh was with family when he died Friday, according to a statement from DTP Companies, which he founded.
 Downtown Partnership spokesperson Megan Fazio says Hsieh passed away in Connecticut, KLAS-TV reported.